-Hot Take: Ditch Your Pizza Stone To Bake Better Pies At Home
+Ditch Your Pizza Stone To Bake Better Pies At Home

-If you’re a serious at-home pizza maker, you may not have a wood-fired oven on hand, but you probably have a pizza stone.
+If you’re a serious at-home pizza maker, you may not have a wood-fired oven on hand — but you probably have a pizza stone.

 However, one bread expert says there’s a better way to pizza perfection.

 Scientist and serious foodie Nathan Myhrvold is a firm believer in the baking steel, which he first mentioned in his best-selling, multi-volume cookbook Modernist Cuisine.
-In his latest baking behemoth (co-written with Francisco Migoya), the 2,500-page, $812 Modernist Bread (on sale for $664 at Indigo), Myhrvold sings steel’s praises yet again.
+In his more recent baking behemoth (co-written with Francisco Migoya), the 2,500-page and $812 Modernist Bread (on sale for about $700 at Indigo), Myhrvold sings steel’s praises yet again.

-Modernist Bread will teach you everything you need to know (and much more) about making pizza dough and all sorts of bread products at home.
-He and his team did 1,600 experiments and baked nearly 37,000 loaves of breads in the process.
-But, if you’re not in the market for an $800 book, but still want perfect pizza, you might need to make the switch to steel.

 “It just works a lot better [than a pizza stone]” says Myhrvold of this thick, completely flat baking sheet.
 Like a pizza stone, the baking steel is quite heavy and you need to preheat it for about 45 minute.
 As for cleanup, you can treat your steel like a cast iron skillet — simply scrub it down (but avoid using soap) and season it before putting it away.